-1) The premises does not have a sufficient emergency / escape lighting system in accordance with BS 5266.
-This is due to the block being no more than 2 floors, there is standard lighting present in communal hallway, over the stairs and landing.
+- 1) The premises does not have a sufficient emergency / escape lighting system in accordance with BS 5266.
+Standard lighting is present in communal hallway, over the stairs and landing. - 2) Martley road is of no more than 2 floors in height, therefore there is no need for emergency lighting to be present at this premises.